-THE 471 Modern Drama and Performance
+THE 471 Modern Dramaturgy

 Analysis and discussion of drama from the Modern period to present, emphasizing major theatrical developments and could include such authors as Chekhov, O'Neill, Brecht, Churchill, Beckett, Mamet, Wilson, and contemporary playwrights.
-Prerequisite: Junior or Senior standing or permission of instructor.
+Prerequisite: THE 322.
 (T)